 The CyberSec First Responder (CFR) certification from Logical Operations covers the duties of those who are responsible for monitoring and detecting security incidents in information systems and networks, and for executing a proper response to such incidents.
 Depending on the size of the organization, this individual may act alone or may be a member of a cybersecurity incident response team (CSIRT).
 The course introduces tools and tactics to manage cybersecurity risks, identify various types of common threats, evaluate the organization's security, collect and analyze cybersecurity intelligence, and handle incidents as they occur.
 Ultimately, the course promotes a comprehensive approach to security aimed toward those on the front lines of defense.

 In addition, this course can help students who are looking to fulfill DoD directive 8570.01 for information assurance (IA) training.
 This program is designed for personnel performing IA functions, establishing IA policies, and implementing security measures and procedures for the Department of Defense and affiliated information systems and networks.
 CFR is an approved Baseline Certification for the CSSP Analyst and CSSP Incident Responder categories, and verifies the skills necessary to perform these job functions.

-10% Discount for Veterans, 25% Discount for Government Agencies!
+10% Discount for Veterans, or 20% Discount for Government Agencies!

 - Prior completion of CompTIA A+, CompTIA Network+; and CompTIA Security+ training would be an advantage